-Funded through the Ministry of Children & Youth Services, STARRting Point helps families take advantage of more than one program that the community has to offer and helps those with complex needs develop a coordinated plan for the services they require.
+Funded through the Ministry of Health and Long term Care (MOHLTC), STARRting Point helps families take advantage of more than one program that the community has to offer and helps those with complex needs develop a coordinated plan for the services they require.
 There is no fee for this service.

 Children’s Autism Spectrum Disorder (ASD) Respite

-The Ministry of Children & Youth Services (MCYS) funds this program which provides temporary relief for the physical and emotional demands involved with caring for children with Autism Spectrum Disorder and/or enhances the respite services that families may already receive.
+The Ministry of Children, Community & Social Services (MCCSS) funds this program which provides temporary relief for the physical and emotional demands involved with caring for children with Autism Spectrum Disorder and/or enhances the respite services that families may already receive.

 With these funds, families are able to purchase respite services from either a local service provider or an individual recruited by the family to provide respite services.